paybyphone/terraform/website/source/docs/providers/aws/r/vpc_peering.html.markdown

 ## Notes

-You still have to accept the peering with the AWS Console, aws-cli or aws-sdk-go.
+Unless `auto_accept` is set, you still have to accept the peering with the AWS Console, aws-cli or aws-sdk-go.

+[1]: /docs/providers/aws/index.html